Tri-Cities (Nebraska)

 The Tri-Cities is an area of Nebraska consisting of the cities of Grand Island, Hastings, and Kearney.
-It has a population of 174,530 as of 2020.
+It had a population of 174,530 as of 2020.
 The Tri-Cities region is not an official Metropolitan Statistical Area or Combined Statistical Area, however the region would be Nebraska's third largest if it was, behind Lincoln but ahead of Sioux City.

 The Tri-Cities area holds historical significance, with it being a major destination for pioneers heading west on the Oregon Trail.
 In recent years, the region has experienced large amounts of economic and population growth, with this being attributed to an influx in higher education jobs.